rotki/rotki/docs/api.rst

       Supported blockchains with ENS domains: ``"BTC", "BCH", "ETH", "KSM", "DOT"``

-   Doing a PATCH on the the blockchains endpoint with a specific blockchain URL and a list of accounts to edit will edit the label and tags for those accounts.
+   Doing a PATCH on the blockchains endpoint with a specific blockchain URL and a list of accounts to edit will edit the label and tags for those accounts.

    **Example Request**: